-The goal of Cortney’s Place is to encourage, support, and engage individuals with IDD to meet their personal goals and work toward being more self-sufficient.
-Our focus is on providing adults with IDD with experiences any other adult would have while including the specialized programs and services necessary to enhance their lives.
+The goal of Cortney’s Place is to encourage, support and engage individuals with Intellectual and Developmental Disabilities (IDD).
+This is to meet their personal goals and work toward being more self-sufficient.
+Our focus is on providing adults with Intellectual and Developmental Disabilities (IDD) with experiences any other adult would have.
+While including the specialized programs and services necessary to enhance their lives.
 We want to provide an environment of safety, inclusion, positivity and support not only for the adults in our program but their families as well.

 We provide programs that enrich our students lives each day through interactive programming.

 Music Therapy is offered twice weekly.
 Participants enjoy listening, singing and playing instruments.
-Music promotes positive changes in the well-being of participants through socialization, development of communication, memorization, cognitive function, self-expression, and motor skills.
-Music therapy is an effective tool to use for stimulating and motivating speech, provides a path for nonverbal communication, and can be a tool for individuals learning to use an augmentative or alternative system of communication.
+Music promotes positive changes in the well-being of participants through socialization, development of communication, and memorization.
+As well as cognitive function, self-expression, and motor skills.
+Music therapy is an effective tool to use for stimulating and motivating speech.
+That provides a path for nonverbal communication, and can be a tool for individuals learning to use an augmentative or alternative system of communication.
 In addition, music is known for relaxation and reduction in stress, producing related benefits such as lower blood pressure, improved respiration, reduced heart rate, better cardiac performance, and reduced tension in muscles.

 Each participant is involved in the planning and preparation of a nutritious snack two days a week and lunch one day a week.
 Using technology such as interactive SMART Boards and iPads to plan their weekly healthy cooking menus, they shop for all ingredients and assist in the preparation and cooking of the meal in a specially designed ADA adapted replication of a home kitchen.
 Together they enjoy their meal family style which helps to facilitate social skills.
 Individuals also assist in the clean-up from the meal.
 The entire cooking program engages these individuals to practice and develop their home living skills.
 The goal is to increase basic cooking skills with a focus on health and nutrition and an emphasis on hygiene.

 Twice a week, individuals receive time with a hydrotherapist in an indoor pool at AquaSafe Swim School.
 The water limits stress on joints and reduces pain, muscle tightness and spasms.
-Mobility is greatly increased in water, promoting good muscle tone, lung capacity, flexibility, and overall fitness.
+In water, mobility is greatly increase, promoting good muscle tone, lung capacity, flexibility, and overall fitness.
 Participants find it fun and relaxing, which contributes to their overall health and happiness.

 Physical contact can help lower blood pressure and provide stress relief.
 Interacting with the dogs promotes gentleness, caring, responsibility, safety with pets, and most importantly, allows participants to express affection.
 Pet visits foster socialization, relaxation, laughter, increase responsiveness and mental alertness, improve communication, and enhance connection to the world.